 4. Termination of tenancy.
 The tenant can make an application to move out early.

-If a tenant breaches the residential tenancy agreement or the responsibilities listed in the Residential Tenancies Act, a landlord can apply to Provincial Court or the Residential Tenancy Dispute Resolution Service for one of the following remedies:
+If a tenant breaches the residential tenancy agreement or the responsibilities listed in the Residential Tenancies Act, a landlord can apply to Provincial Court Civil or the Residential Tenancy Dispute Resolution Service for one of the following remedies:

 1. Recovery of rent.
 If a tenant doesn’t pay the rent, the landlord can apply to recover the money owed.